Daemonlogger™ is a packet logger and soft tap developed by Martin Roesch. The libpcap-based program has two runtime modes:

 Barnyard2 provides the following enhancements to the original

-Security Onion is a Linux distro for IDS (Intrusion Detection) and NSM (Network Security Monitoring).
-It's based on Ubuntu and contains Snort, Suricata, Bro, Sguil, Squert, Snorby, ELSA, Xplico, NetworkMiner, and many other security tools.
+Security Onion is a Linux distro for intrusion detection, network security monitoring, and log management.
+It's based on Ubuntu and contains Snort, Suricata, Bro, OSSEC, Sguil, Squert, Snorby, ELSA, Xplico, NetworkMiner, and many other security tools.
 The easy-to-use Setup wizard allows you to build an army of distributed sensors for your enterprise in minutes!
-For more information, or to contact the author, check out Doug Burks's blog.
+For more information, or to contact the author, please see http://securityonion.net.

 Sguil (pronounced sgweel) is built by network security analysts for network security analysts.
 Sguil's main component is an intuitive GUI that provides access to real time events, session data, and raw packet captures.
 Sguil facilitates the practice of Network Security Monitoring and event driven analysis.
 The Sguil client is written in tcl/tk and can be run on any operating system that supports tcl/tk (including Linux, *BSD, Solaris, MacOS, and Win32).